gml4tdm/checkpointed/README.md

-# Pypelines - A library for management of nonlinear processing pipelines.
+# Checkpointed - A library for management of nonlinear processing pipelines.

 ---

 ## Introduction

-The Pypelined library provides a small interface for chaining pipelines of different operations.
+The Checkpointed library provides a small interface for chaining pipelines of different operations.
 The main functionality of the library is the ability to maintain checkpoints for every performed operation.